-The state will put up for sale 41 places of activity (distilleries) that are part of the SOE “Ukrspirt” and another 37 plants that are part of the “Ukrspirt” concern.
+The state will put up for sale 41 places of activity (distilleries) that are part of the SOE “Ukrspirt”, 37 plants that are part of the “Ukrspirt” Сoncern and other objects.

 In what format are distilleries being privatized, what is Operating Locations (OPs, МПД)

 Operating Locations (OPs, МПД) are places of production activities and storage of alcohol of SOE “UKRSPYRT” is provided.
 Because each such object (plant) is not a legal entity per se, an OP is, in fact, a group of separate property, including buildings, equipment, movable property, etc., that is capable of providing a full production cycle.

 Initially, until 01.07.2021, the conditions of privatization, in accordance with the Government program, included: preservation of the type of activity until 01.07.2021, preservation of at least 70% of production personnel until 01.07.2021, and maintenance and/or access to civil defense facilities (if present).

 Currently, in accordance with Law No. 1914-IX dated 30.11.2021 “On Amendments to the Tax Code of Ukraine and other legislative acts of Ukraine on ensuring the balance of budget revenues”, buyers must pay off debts from salaries, to budgets, social taxes, overdue payables of SOE “Ukrspyrt” in the amount of 100% of the balance sheet value of the acquired property as of the last reporting date by transferring the amount to the account of SOE “Ukrspyrt”.
 That is, the only condition is repayment of debts, the amount of which will be equal to the starting price of the object of privatization.
 This amount is indicated in the conditions of privatization, in the information notice document on the sale of the object of privatization.